partlyhuman/loopycart/README.md

 # the Floopy Drive 💕

 This is a flashcart/devcart for the Casio Loopy.
-It's currently in development.
-This will be updated when things are closer to settling.
+It's currently in final QA.
+This will be updated when it is publicized more widely.

+If you already have your Floopy Drive, you may want to see the [User's Guide](docs/USAGE.md).

 To help find your way around: